yunhsiaho/readable-code/README.md

 # Readable-code

-Readable-code is a group project made by Hsia.
+Readable-code is a project made by Hsia.
 It's a challenge asigned by BECODE LIEGE code training center.
-We had been working on this on 16/03/2021 to learn about the teamworking pattern and consolidate our knowledges in the codes we've learned.
+I had been working on this on 16/03/2021 to learn about the teamworking pattern and consolidate our knowledges in the codes we've learned.

 # The mission
 Imagine: during our internship, we get handed an existing project to maintain.